Capital Gains Tax and Inheritance Tax on agricultural land and farms

 A number of consultations have taken place over recent years looking into IHT reform including restricting existing business and agricultural reliefs to £500,000 which would be a huge blow to family owned businesses.

-With the Budget now announced for October 30, we will have to wait and see if any changes are announced.
+With the Budget set to take place on October 30, we will have to wait and see if any changes are announced.
 If you are already planning to sell of gift your farm or sections of land it would be beneficial to complete this sooner rather than later.

 If you would like tax advice and support please get in touch by emailing help@armstrongwatson.co.uk or call 0808 144 5575.